jimmy-prakash/kirana-store-analytics/README.md

 # 🛒 Local Kirana Store Analytics System

-An end-to-end, beginner-friendly Python data analytics project that simulates sales tracking for a local Kirana (grocery) store.
-This project demonstrates essential data analysis skills using real-world scenarios like identifying top-selling products, tracking trends, and generating insights — all through pure Python and Jupyter Notebook.

-This project was developed using a structured, modular workflow — data cleaning via `utils.py`, analysis via Jupyter Notebook, and visualization stored in `/outputs`.
+A Python-based Exploratory Data Analysis (EDA) project designed to uncover key sales insights and demand patterns for a local Kirana (retail) store.
+This project demonstrates end-to-end data analysis - including data cleaning, transformation, trend detection, and visualization - using Pandas, Matplotlib, and modular Python scripting.
+It follows a structured, professional workflow: raw data cleaned and standardized through custom utility functions in utils.py, analysis performed in Jupyter Notebook, and final visualizations exported to the /outputs directory.

 ## 📁 Project Structure